andrechristikan/ack-nestjs-boilerplate/README.md

 	```

-6. Database Migration with nestjs-command
+6. Database Migration with command

 	I know there have a lot of method for database migration, but i would to choose `Nestjs-command` for this.
 Why ?
 Because i want to create migration keep simple and this migration just for initial purpose.